SwedbankPay/developer.swedbankpay.com/checkout-v3/migration-guide.md

 *   Failed

-MIT transactions, denoting "Merchant Initiated Transactions," are exclusively presented here if they result in a "Failed" status, along with the corresponding failure reason.
+MIT transactions, denoting "Merchant Initiated Transactions," are exclusively presented here if they result in a `Failed` status, along with the corresponding failure reason.

 *   Aborted